-Up to five managers may be appointed to manage the day to day business of a LLC.
+Up to five managers may be appointed to manage the day-to-day business of an LLC.
 It is usual for the manager's powers to be set out in the memorandum of association of the LLC and in a power of attorney granted by the LLC to the managers.
-In all other cases, the CCL provides that the manager shall have the full power to manage the company.
+In all other cases, the CCL provides that the manager shall have full power to manage the company.
 In the event that there are multiple managers, the LLC's memorandum of association may also provide for a board of managers.
 The operation of the board of managers must be set out in the memorandum of association of the LLC.
+Under the 2015 CCL, the requirement for a maximum of five managers has been removed

-In addition, where the number of partners exceeds seven, a supervisory board must be appointed.
+In addition, where the number of partners exceeds seven, a supervisory board (called a Control Council under the 2015 CCL) must be appointed.
 The supervisory board must consist of at least three partners.
-Under the CCL, the supervisory board is charged with acts such as examining the books and documents of the company, requesting reports from the managers of the company and supervising the budget, the annual report and the distribution of profits.
+Under the CCL, the supervisory board is charged with acts such as examining the books and documents of the company, requesting reports from the managers of the company, and supervising the budget, the annual report and the distribution of profits.

-A PJSC is managed by a board of directors which shall comprise of no less than three and no more than fifteen directors.
-The majority of the members of the board of directors must be U.A.E nationals.
-The board of directors must also elect a chairman and a vice chairman from the members of the board and the chairman of the board must be a U.A.E. national.
+A PJSC is managed by a board of directors which shall comprise no less than three and no more than 15 directors.
+The majority of the members of the board of directors must be UAE nationals.
+The board of directors must also elect a chairman and a vice chairman from the members of the board, and the chairman of the board must be a UAE national.

-The CCL prohibits an individual (or a corporate entity controlled by that individual) from (i) being a director of more than five PJSCs, (ii) being the chairman or vice chairman of the board of directors of more than two companies in the U.A.E, or (iii) being a managing director of more than one company in the U.A.E.
+The CCL prohibits an individual (or a corporate entity controlled by that individual) from (i) being a director of more than five PJSCs, (ii) being the chairman or vice chairman of the board of directors of more than two companies in the UAE, or (iii) being a managing director of more than one company in the UAE.

-The CCL provides that the board of directors shall have all of the powers required for carrying out the activities necessary for achieving the company's objectives save for those powers reserved by law or the company's constitutional documents to the general assembly.
+The CCL provides that the board of directors shall have all of the powers required for carrying out the activities necessary for achieving the company's objectives, save for those powers reserved by law or the company's constitutional documents to the general assembly.